Erkan-Yilmaz/Gridcoin-hangout-minutes/README.md

 * in progress
 * [session 22](hangout_2017_01_21.MD) (2017-01-21, ca. 3h, todo)

+If you see any improvement possibility in the minutes, make a [pull request](https://github.com/Erkan-Yilmaz/Gridcoin-hangout-minutes/pulls) or write an [issue](https://github.com/Erkan-Yilmaz/Gridcoin-hangout-minutes/issues).
+Thanks!

-From these sessions are also tasks extracted, see: [Gridcoin tasks](https://github.com/Erkan-Yilmaz/Gridcoin-tasks)
+From these sessions are also extracted: [Gridcoin tasks](https://github.com/Erkan-Yilmaz/Gridcoin-tasks)

 ![alt text](https://i.imgur.com/IPq8wdr.jpg "Gridcoin")